-Assessment result Related findings (for each C / E / S) ✓ Fully met Banks are expected to include E&S considerations in the roles and responsibilities of most core functions (incl. senior management) in areas such as lending, savings/deposits, investments and risk management.
-Partially met Banks are expected to include E&amp;S considerations only in some core functions, or the expectation does not quote specific functions.
-There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met ❖ There is no such expectation or requirement.
+Assessment result Related findings (for each C / E / S) ✓ Fully met Insurers are expected to include E&S considerations in the roles and responsibilities of most core functions (incl. senior management) in areas such as actuarial, investment, underwriting and claims management.
+Partially met Insurers are expected to include E&amp;S considerations only in some core functions, or the expectation does not quote specific functions There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met There is no such expectation or requirement.

-Banks are expected to conduct regular training on relevant E&S issues for their board, senior management, business lines and functions, as well as broader staff.
+Insurers are expected to conduct regular training on relevant E&S issues for their board, senior management, business lines and functions, as well as broader staff.

-Assessment result Related findings (for each C / E / S) Fully met Banks are expected or required to conduct regular training on E&S issues for their staff, and both the board and senior management are explicitly mentioned.
-Trainings are mentioned to be science-based (resting on findings of key international scientific bodies such as the IPCC, IPBES, IEA). ••• Partially met Banks are expected or required to conduct regular training on E&amp;S issues for their staff, but the board or senior management is not mentioned.
+Assessment result Related findings (for each C / E / S) ✓ Fully met Insurers are expected or required to conduct regular training on E&S issues for their staff, and both the board and senior management are explicitly mentioned.
+Trainings are mentioned to be science-based (resting on findings of key international scientific bodies such as the IPCC, IPBES, IEA). ••• Partially met Insurers are expected or required to conduct regular training on E&amp;S issues for their staff, but the board or senior management is not mentioned.
 There is an expectation around staff awareness or competency on E&amp;S issues, but training or capacity building are not explicitly mentioned.
-There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should').
-X Not met ❖ There is no such expectation or requirement.

-Banks are expected to engage stakeholders (incl. civil society representatives) and consider their views on relevant E&S issues.

-Assessment result Related findings (for each C / E / S) Fully met Banks are expected or required to conduct stakeholder engagement on E&amp;S issues, and this explicitly includes civil society representatives.
-Banks are expected to include the views of civil society representatives on relevant E&amp;S issues.
-Partially met Banks are expected or required to conduct stakeholder engagement on E&amp;S issues, but civil society representatives are not mentioned.
-Banks are expected or required to conduct stakeholder engagement on E&amp;S issues, and civil society representatives are mentioned but not whether or how their views should be considered.
 There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met ❖ There is no such expectation or requirement.

+Insurers are expected to conduct stakeholder engagement on relevant E&S issues, incl. with civil society representatives and consider their views on relevant E&S issues.

+Assessment result Related findings (for each I / U and then C / E / S) Fully met (I/U): Insurers are expected or required to conduct stakeholder engagement on E&amp;S issues, and this explicitly includes civil society representatives.
+(I/U: Insurers are expected to include the views of civil society representatives on relevant E&amp;S issues. •• Partially met (I /U): Insurers are expected or required to conduct stakeholder engagement on E&amp;S issues, but civil society representatives are not mentioned.
+(I/U): Insurers are expected or required to conduct stakeholder engagement on E&amp;S issues, and civil society representatives are mentioned but not whether or how their views should be considered.
+(I /U): There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should').
+X Not met (I /U): There is no such expectation or requirement.

-The supervisor expects banks to embed sustainability considerations in their existing code of conduct, investment guidelines, lending guidelines and risk guidelines (rather than only as separate documents).
+The supervisor expects insurers to embed sustainability considerations in their existing code of conduct, investment guidelines, underwriting guidelines and risk guidelines (rather than only as separate documents).

-Assessment result Related findings (for each C / E / S) ✓ Fully met The supervisor expects banks to embed sustainability considerations in at least three of the four following documents: the code of conduct, the investment guidelines, the lending guidelines, the risk guidelines (rather than only as separate documents).
-Partially met The supervisor expects bankers to embed sustainability considerations in two or fewer of the following document: the code of conduct, the investment guidelines, the lending guidelines, the risk guidelines There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met ❖ There is no such expectation or requirement.
+Assessment result Related findings (for each C / E / S) Fully met The supervisor expects insurers to embed sustainability considerations in at least three of the four following documents: the code of conduct, the investment guidelines, the underwriting guidelines, the risk guidelines (rather than only as separate documents).
+Partially met The supervisor expects insurers to embed sustainability considerations in two or fewer of the following document: the code of conduct, the investment guidelines, the underwriting guidelines, the risk guidelines There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met ❖ There is no such expectation or requirement.